OndrejVasicek/php-ppl-create-package-label-api/README.md

 This package allows you to connect to the API by simply providing your credentials without the need to set up OAuth.

 Further, it offers some helper functions for encoding requests or decoding responses.
-Optionally, it can cache the token across requests when a class implementing Psr\SimpleCache\CacheInterface is passed.
-This is highly recommended since the PPL quota for requesting new tokens per minute can be easily exceeded.
+Optionally, it can cache the token across requests when [a class implementing Psr\SimpleCache\CacheInterface](https://packagist.org/providers/psr/simple-cache-implementation) is passed.
+This is highly recommended since the PPL quota for requesting new tokens (12 per minute) can be easily exceeded.

 ## Requirements
 - PHP 7.4 or higher